elastic/connectors-ruby/README.md

 #### Kicking the tires with the CLI

-NOTE: this is an experimental feature.
+> NOTE: As stated above, this is an experimental feature.
 It is not yet ready for production use and is therefore not a recommended way to set up the connector.
 However, if you want to just try registering and synchronizing a connector to quickly see if it works, you can use the CLI.
 The flow would look like this:

  * use the `register` command to create a new connector and get a connector package ID;
  * write the connector package ID into the `connectors.yml` file;